ST4NSB/nlp-programming-language-detection/README.md

 >The model predicts: C++ as the language of the file(files/test_file.txt).
 >Prediction procent: 0.997382117908361

+The model predicts the test file to be C++ code with a procentage of 99.73 %

 ## License
 This project is licensed unde **MIT** [https://opensource.org/licenses/MIT/]